 Jerseys Come With Triple-Digit Price Tags

 If you want to look just like the big boys on the field, it’ll cost you.
-The average officially licensed MLB jersey now costs $125.32.
-If you want something retro, customized or otherwise fancy, expect to pay even more.
+An officially licensed adult jersey costs at least $110, but depending on the player and team, don’t be surprised to see a price tag of $150 or more.
+Even children’s jerseys approach $100.

 Beers Add Up Quickly